bio-tools-community/toolinfowarehouse/data/importFromGalaxyAtPasteur/readme.txt

 	  installed from toolshed (it's the first version, it will be improved) --> requirments: bioblend api available on github (https://github.com/afgane/bioblend.git)

+	-TIPS:
+	 How to use the script:
+	 #python galaxy_biotool_parser.py --galaxy_url $GALAXYURL --api_key $APIKEY --tool_dir ../biotools_from_galaxy_at_pasteur
+	 Remark: the directory of tool metadata, needs to be created before running the script.

 	-REMARKS:
 	  1/xml version may not correspond to the tool version 2/